Tsunami

 Tsunami Vertical Evacuation

-Coastal communities that lack sufficient natural or artificial high ground are particularly vulnerable to tsunamis because residents, employees and visitors will have limited time to evacuate to safety.
+Coastal communities that lack sufficient natural high ground are particularly vulnerable to local tsunamis because residents, employees and visitors will have limited time to evacuate to safety.
 For Washington’s at-risk outer coast communities, tsunami vertical evacuation structures (VES) are a vital way to save lives.
 Evacuation structures are designed to withstand an earthquake, aftershocks, liquefaction and multiple tsunami waves.
 They can be included as part of a new building or be a standalone tower.
-Evacuation structures have performed successfully in Japan and have also been built in New Zealand.
+Evacuation structures have performed successfully in Japan and have also been built in Oregon and New Zealand.

 Ocosta Elementary School near Westport was completed in 2016 and is the first tsunami vertical evacuation structure in North America.
-Washington’s first free-standing tower was completed in August in Tokeland, thanks to the Shoalwater Bay Indian Tribe.
+Washington’s first free-standing tower was completed in August 2022 in Tokeland, thanks to the Shoalwater Bay Indian Tribe.

 Tsunami vertical evacuation structures are unique and complex.
 Planning, modeling, designing and constructing these structures is different from your typical building project.
 Strong community involvement and leadership are needed to evaluate the need for evacuation structures, plan for potential locations, locate funding and follow through to the end of construction and beyond.
 Partnerships with local, state and federal agencies, universities and various experts are also key to success.
 In Washington, planning, funding and design work for additional structures are currently underway.
 These exciting efforts provide inspiration for communities along the Washington coastline and for coastal communities elsewhere in the United States and around the world.